lydell/elm-safe-virtual-dom/README.md

 - Speaking of the debugger, in Firefox the debugger window background is dark if your computer is in dark mode, making it hard to read things in the debugger.
 I’ve set the background color of the debugger window explicitly to white, which is the recommendation for web pages anyway.

 - You might have noticed that when Elm’s virtual DOM crashes, you get an error in the browser console many times per second.
 This is because Elm generally draws on the next animation frame using `requestAnimationFrame`, and if it crashes during rendering it gets stuck in an infinite `requestAnimationFrame` loop.
 That’s really annoying.
-When fixing changing the code to not get caught in a loop if there is an exception, I also noticed that the whole `requestAnimationFrame` was a bit off.
+When changing the code to not get caught in a loop if there is an exception, I also noticed that the whole `requestAnimationFrame` was a bit off.
 Basically, if you also subscribe to `Browser.Events.onAnimationFrame`, you could end up with `update` and `view` being 1 frame out of sync, and some frames could be skipped.
 I made a [demo showing these animation frame oddities](https://lydell.github.io/elm-animation-frame-oddities/).
 My fork fixes that, except the demo cases where the animation frames come via a port – I don’t think that is solvable.

 - Finally, there’s a bug where clicks on `<a>` elements _without_ `href` still end up producing a `LinkClicked` messages, even though such elements shouldn’t be clickable.
 I’ve fixed that.
 (But note that this fix doesn’t work during development with elm-watch – see the [Compatibility with tooling](#compatibility-with-tooling) section.) [elm/browser#34](https://github.com/elm/browser/issues/34) [elm/browser#55](https://github.com/elm/browser/issues/55) [elm/browser#64](https://github.com/elm/browser/issues/64)